LJeabRM/jas39-ui-state/docs/taskSchema.md

 ## 1. Purpose

-The `taskSchema` ensures all task-related data submitted by users are valid and consistent with business logic, including scheduling and optional subtasks.
+The `taskSchema` ensures all task-related data submitted by users are **valid, consistent, and logic-safe**, including schedule validation, assignee requirements, and optional subtasks.

 ---